-- 1.1 This version of the draft Boxford Neighbourhood Plan (BNP) has been prepared during 2019, 2020 and 2021 by the Boxford Neighbourhood Plan Steering Group (BNPSG)1. - 1.2 The Boxford Neighbourhood Plan is a community-led document, and its purpose is to provide policies to help guide development in the Parish up to 2037.
+- 1.1 The Boxford Neighbourhood Plan (BNP) has been prepared between 2019 and 2022 by the Boxford Neighbourhood Plan Steering Group (BNPSG)1. - 1.2 The Boxford Neighbourhood Plan is a community-led document, and its purpose is to provide policies to help guide development in the Parish up to 2037.
 In order to create a Plan that represents the needs and aspirations of residents, the Steering Group has drawn upon several sources, including evidence gathered through the Boxford Neighbourhood Plan Questionnaire February 2019, informal consultations with residents via the website in Autumn 2020 and January 2021 and the formal Pre-Submission (REG14) consultation between July and September 2021.
 Other research such as census data, housing and employment statistics and analysis, from a wide range of national and local sources, has also been examined.
 Consultants AECOM were commissioned to undertake a Housing Needs Assessment, to produce a Design Code, to undertake Site Options Assessments and to produce the Strategic Environmental Assessment.